gaugefreedom/intelexta/apps/verifiable-summary/CAR_PROFILES.md

 # CAR Profiles: Lite vs Full

-This document explains the two profiles built on top of IntelexTA CAR v0.2 schema:
+This document explains the two profiles built on top of Intelexta CAR v0.2 schema:

 - **CAR-Lite**: Simplified profile for community plugins and easy adoption
-- **CAR-Full**: Rich evidence profile used by IntelexTA Desktop
+- **CAR-Full**: Rich evidence profile used by Intelexta Desktop

 Both profiles are 100% compliant with `schemas/car-v0.2.schema.json` and can be verified by the same tools (web-verifier, intelexta-verify CLI).

 ## Why Two Profiles?

-**Problem**: Community plugins (Ollama, LangChain, LlamaIndex, Airflow, Prefect) don't have access to all the runtime metrics that IntelexTA Desktop tracks.
+**Problem**: Community plugins (Ollama, LangChain, LlamaIndex, Airflow, Prefect) don't have access to all the runtime metrics that Intelexta Desktop tracks.

 **Solution**: Define minimal defaults for unknown fields while maintaining full schema compliance.